How To Write A Movie Script: All You Need To Know About Writing Your First Screenplay

 There are two main types of screenplays or scripts that you should familiarize yourself with before beginning.

-A spec script, or speculative script, is an original script written by a screenwriter that is not on assignment.
-A writer will write the script with the intention of trying to sell it to a major studio.
+A spec script, or speculative script is an original script written by a screenwriter not on assignment.
+A writer will write the script to try to sell it to a major studio.

 A shooting script is a script that is ready for production.
-It will include cast credits, camera directions, actor directions, etc. A spec script will generally not include these unless you are a highly established writer in the industry.
+It will include cast credits, camera directions, actor directions, etc. A spec script will generally not include these unless you are a highly established writer.

 Formatting and screenwriting software